Outdoor workers should have access to shelter for eating meals and taking breaks, and to protect them in adverse weather conditions.

 - providing personal protective clothing (wide brim hat, long-sleeved collared shirt, long pants, sunglasses) and sunscreen.

-See Managing the Work Environment and Facilities on our Code of Practice page.
+See Managing the Work Environment and Facilities code of practice.